KaiNorberg/PatchworkOS/README.md

 ## Contributing

 Contributions are welcome!
-Anything from bug reports/fixes, performance improvements, new features, or even just fixing typos or adding documentation!
+Anything from bug reports/fixes, performance improvements, new features, or even just fixing typos or adding documentation.

 If you are unsure where to start, try searching for any "TODO" comments in the codebase.